Notes on Bi-parameter Paraproducts: Unmixed Paraproducts

 Since $\pi^1_g$ is well-understood, we turn to the second operator, $\pi^2_g$, which is simply defined by

 and satisfies the known bounds

 which can be easily verified after recalling the square function characterization of $\dyprodhp$, i.e., the fact that

+\cite{MR0602392,MR1320508}.
 Now, the above bounds are simple consequences of the crucial pointwise inequality

-the square function characterization of product Hardy spaces, and H\"older's inequality.\\
+the square function characterization of product Hardy spaces, and H\"older's inequality \cite{MR2134868,MR2320408, MR3052499,MR2313844}.\\

 Regarding the sharpness of \eqref{pig2hptohp} and \eqref{pig2hptohq}, we could not find anything in the literature.
-Thus, as our first theorem, we show that, just like in the one-parameter setting, both of these inequalities are indeed equivalences.
-Before doing so, let us briefly recall the notion of Carleson families, the John-Nirenberg lemma in the product setting, and a weak form of the Fefferman-Cordoba covering lemma for rectangles.\\
+Thus, as our first task, we show that, just like in the one-parameter setting, both of these inequalities are indeed equivalences.
+Before doing so, let us briefly recall the notion of Carleson families, the John-Nirenberg lemma in the product setting, and a weak form of the Fefferman-C\'ordoba covering lemma for rectangles.\\

 A collection of rectangles (with sides parallel to the axes), $\mathcal{C}$, is called $\Lambda$-Carleson if, for every open set $\Omega$, there holds

 As is well-known, this condition is equivalent to $\eta$-sparseness with $\eta = \Lambda^{-1}$ \cite{MR3893778,honig2025optimizationalgorithmscarlesonsparse}.
 The sparseness condition means that every element $R$ of the family has a piece $E_R \subset R$ of density at least $\eta$ such that all these pieces are pairwise disjoint.
 Then the John-Nirenberg lemma states that an $\eta$-sparse family of rectangles is essentially a disjoint family in the sense that